 Holmes's professional demise came shortly after when authorities caught onto her scandal.
 She stepped down from her role as Theranos's CEO in June 2018, and around the same time, a federal grand jury indicted her on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
 So what happened to Theranos after Holmes was disgraced from her position?
 Here's the full backstory of the company's history.

 As a Stanford college dropout, Holmes started Theranos in 2003, combining the words therapy and diagnosis for her brand.
-By the end of the next year, she had raised $6 million for her young company, drawing mostly from family friends.
+By the end of the next year, she raised $6 million for her budding company, drawing funds mostly from family friends.
 Theranos eventually developed a prototype of a device called the Edison, named after the prolific inventor.
 The product was said to use only the blood from a finger prick to run hundreds of tests that would detect a gamut of diseases — as opposed to deploying a needle syringe and taking much more blood from a vein.

 The company was secretive and published virtually no data in peer-reviewed journals to show that it had clinically valid results from its machine.
 While scientists questioned the details of the biotechnology, investors continued to pour money into Theranos.
 Its board included political heavyweights like Henry Kissinger and George Shultz, while its founder investors were big names such as Walmart's Walton family and Rupert Murdoch.
 Theranos would later partner up with Walgreens to implement its blood-testing technology in stores across the nation.
 At its most powerful, the company was valued at $9 billion and had 800 employees.